pingcap/docs/ticdc/manage-ticdc.md

 + `--cyclic-filter-replica-ids`: Specifies the data source ID to be filtered, which is usually the downstream cluster ID.
 + `--cyclic-sync-ddl`: Determines whether to replicate DDL statements to the downstream.
 DDL replication can only be enabled in the TiCDC component of one cluster.

-Take the following steps to create a cyclic replication task:
+To create a cyclic replication task, take the following steps:

 1. [Enable the TiCDC component](#deploy-ticdc) in TiDB cluster A, cluster B, and cluster C.